Canadian Awards for Planning Excellence

 In an effort to limit bias, the following individuals cannot submit a project for consideration:

-• a member of the CAPE Jury
+- a member of the Canadian Awards for Planning Excellence Jury

-• a member of the CIP Board of Directors
+- a member of the CIP Board of Directors

 Jury members must report any real or perceived conflicts of interest involving them as soon as they become aware of their existence to the Jury Chair.
+Projects developed or directly funded by the Canadian Institute of Planners are ineligible

 Fees